OREGON PUBLIC SERVICE RETIREMENT PLAN, GENERALLY

-(a) Librarians, counselors, and aides in non-teaching positions, tutors, or other non-teaching faculty, and classified, professional or nonprofessional support staff are not academic employees for the purposes of section 20 of OL 2005 Ch.
-332, but are subject to the membership requirements under ORS 238A.100 and OAR 459-075-0010.
+(a) Librarians, counselors, and aides in non-teaching positions, tutors, or other non-teaching faculty, and classified, professional or nonprofessional support staff are not academic employees for the purposes of ORS 238A.142, but are subject to the membership requirements under ORS 238A.100 and OAR 459-075-0010.

 (b) The governing body of a community college must determine who is an academic employee in its employ under this rule.
 In making that determination, a community college must consider all disciplines (academic activity) collectively when an employee’s assignment includes multiple disciplines.

-(3) “Calendar year” means 12 calendar months beginning on January 1 and ending on December 31 following.
+(4) “Calendar year” means 12 consecutive calendar months beginning on January 1 and ending on December 31.

 (a) ORS 238A.130(1) for OPSRP Pension Program members who are not employed by a local government as defined in ORS 174.116; or